Q: Can I install BGBlitz on my Windows and/or

 Q: What is 'TachiAI'?

-A: Whereas BGBlitz is the core software, TachiAI is the neural net 'engine' that is implemented.
-However, BGBlitz is able to handle other engines and any authors of other backgammon bots requiring a 'front-end' GUI please contact me (Note: It doesn't matter which language it's coded in).'TachiAI' comes from the Japanese word used to describe the first impact when Sumo wrestlers begin a fight!
+A: Whereas BGBlitz is the core software, TachiAI is the neural net based AI.
+The word 'TachiAI' comes from the Japanese word used to describe the first impact when Sumo wrestlers begin a fight!